fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 DATA Act Broker Installation and Setup
 ====

 The easiest way to run a local DATA Act Broker is to use our Docker images.
-Essentially, the images are a packaged version of the broker backend components that is pre-configured and will run in an isolated environment.
+The images are a packaged version broker components that is pre-configured and will run in an isolated environment.

-If you're a developer who wants to run the broker on your machine and make changes to the code, please see the project's contributing guide: [CONTRIBUTING.md](CONTRIBUTING.md "project contributing guide").
+_If you're a developer who wants to run the broker on your machine and make changes to the code, please see the project's contributing guide after completing this install guide: [CONTRIBUTING.md](CONTRIBUTING.md "project contributing guide")._

 At a glance, setup steps are: